 - For publication in the UZH course catalogue or in the various course databases such as www.swissuniversity.ch.

-Since 2016, UZH has had a modern course catalogue, which can also be viewed on smartphones and tablets.
+UZH has a modern course catalogue, which can also be viewed on smartphones and tablets.
 It offers various search and filter options so that students can search for specific courses.
 In addition, it offers a calendar view in which time overlaps can be identified and which can also be printed out as a timetable.
 Students also have access to a storable watch list.

 Our expertise database features historical information on events up to 1833.